Wrangler jeans gear up for motorcycle riders in India

 A study by Wrangler in India found most people travel by two-wheelers in the country, as opposed to their American counterparts who drive cars.

-Taking into account traffic and climatic differences, VF Corp came up with features like water-repellent material to safeguard mobile phones and wallets, and making the fit of the jeans more motorbike-riding friendly.
+Taking into account traffic and climatic differences, VF Corp came up with features like water-repellant material to safeguard mobile phones and wallets, and making the fit of the jeans more motorbike-riding friendly.

 The new line of jeans costs about 15 percent to 20 percent more than the average pair of Wrangler denims, Wiseman said.